s-light/PergereOrtus/docs/readme.md

 <!--lint disable list-item-indent-->
-# Documentation for PergereOrtus
+# Documentation for ortogere

-PergereOrtus - 'magical' device - similar to a compass
+ortogere - 'magical' device - similar to a compass
 designed as prop for theater & storytelling & LARP

-the fantasy name for this device is build up from the two Latin words
+`ortogere` - the fantasy name / word for this device is build up from the two Latin words
 - [Pergere](http://www.albertmartin.de/latein/?q=pergere) (eine Richtung verfolgen, weiterziehen == direction to follow)
 - [Ortus](http://www.albertmartin.de/latein/?q=ortus) (Ursprung, Entstehung == origin)
+and means something like *verfolge den Ursprung* -> *chases the origin*

 ## Current State
 currently this project is in the early creation phase.